 To avoid this penalty due to late enrollment is easy.
 The only thing you’ll need to do is enroll within the initial period of enrollment.
 If you’re a little tech-savvy, you can set up an alert on your smartphone to remind you or have a trusted friend or family member to do the same.
 This will save you money in the end and get your healthcare started so that you won’t get caught with any unnecessary medical bills.

-Getting Help with Your Medicare Part B
+Getting Help with Your Cost

 Medical spending can get out of hand fast.
 Protecting yourself is essential for your continued financial safety.
 There are only a couple of ways to get help, so you don’t get caught off guard.